 West Fargo Park District has one finance director for most accounting functions.
-A lack of segregation of duties exists as one employee is responsible to collect and deposit monies, issue checks, send checks to vendors, record receipts and disbursements in the journals, maintain the general ledger, perform bank reconciliations, and prepare financial statements.
+A lack of segregation of duties exists as one employee is responsible to issue checks, send checks to vendors, record receipts and disbursements in the journals, maintain the general ledger, perform bank reconciliations, and prepare financial statements.